 When MUNCHIES reached out to Taco Bell and asked if it had any plans to re-enter the Mexican market in the future, a spokesperson provided us with the following statement: "We've changed our international expansion strategy in recent years, focusing on open-kitchen restaurant concepts that feature localized design, menu offerings, shareable plates and beer and alcohol.
 We are on track with this approach to grow to 9,000 restaurants in more than 40 countries by 2022, and have identified four partners in key markets where we will open 100 restaurants: Brazil, Canada, China and India.
 While we're not currently in Mexico, we are seeing continued success in the more than 130 Taco Bells in Central and South America, as well as across the globe."

 In the end, nothing better encapsulates the Sisyphean task that was trying to convince proud Mexicans that they should willingly ditch the nation's countless taquerias in favor of an American fast-food chain than Taco Bell's no-longer-used "run for the border" slogan.
 After all, each time Taco Bell attempted an ill-advised foray into Mexico, the result was a mad dash back to the States.

-This post previously appeared on MUNCHIES in July, 2017.
+This post originally appeared on MUNCHIES in July 2017.